pelinkaynarpinar/personal-protective-equipment-detection/README.md

 ## Project Purpose

-The aim of this project is to support workplace safety by detecting whether workers are wearing required personal protective equipment.
+The aim of this project is to support workplace safety by detecting whether workers are wearing required personal protective equipment in industrial or construction environments.

 ## Classes

 The model was trained on the following classes:

-- Gloves
+* Gloves
-- Helmet
+* Helmet
-- No-Helmet
+* No-Helmet
-- No-gloves
+* No-gloves
-- No-vest
+* No-vest
-- Vest
+* Vest
--

 ## Dataset and Credits

 The dataset used in this project was downloaded from Roboflow Universe.